Ulmus 'Berardii': Pests and diseases

-Chevalier noted (1942) that 'Berardii' was one of four European cultivars found by researchers in The Netherlands to have significant resistance to the earlier strain of Dutch elm disease prevalent in the 1920s and '30s, the others being 'Exoniensis', 'Monumentalis' Rinz and 'Vegeta'.
+Auguste Chevalier noted that 'Berardii' was one of four European cultivars found by researchers in The Netherlands to have significant resistance to the earlier strain of Dutch elm disease prevalent in the 1920s and '30s, the others being 'Exoniensis', 'Monumentalis' Rinz and 'Vegeta'.
 The four were rated less resistant than U. foliacea clone 23, from Spain, later cultivated as 'Christine Buisman'.

 Cultivation

 Carrière noted that the original stock plant was still present in the Simon-Louis nursery in 1887.
 A specimen was grown at Kew Gardens, obtained from the Späth nursery before the First World War.
-One tree, supplied by Späth, was planted in 1893 at the Dominion Arboretum, Ottawa, Canada.
+One tree, supplied by Späth, was planted in 1893 at the Dominion Arboretum in Ottawa, Canada.
 Three specimens were supplied by Späth to the Royal Botanic Garden Edinburgh in 1902, and may survive in Edinburgh, as it was the practice of the Garden to distribute trees about the city.
 'Berard's Elm', a "small tree, slender in growth, with leaves finely cut", was introduced to the USA c.1871, appearing in the catalogues of the Mount Hope Nursery (also known as Ellwanger and Barry) of Rochester, New York, and of Kelsey's, New York.
 A specimen stood in the New York Botanical Garden in the early 20th century, and one in the Arboretum national des Barres, Nogent-sur-Vernisson, France, in the mid 20th century.
-The tree is not known to remain in cultivation, though 51 specimens were reported from the Jūrmalas park in Liepāja, Latvia (2003).
+The tree is not known to remain in cultivation, though 51 specimens were reported from the Jūrmalas park in Liepāja, Latvia.

 Putative 'Berardii'

-An old non-suckering elm in the garden of The Bank of Scotland HQ in central Edinburgh (2018), which produces a very small number of 'Berardii'-like leaves among more regular ones, holds its leaves late like 'Berardii', and, in its form, recalls the 'Berardii' sketch and tracery from des Barres, may be one of Späth's 1902 three.
+An old non-suckering elm in the garden of the Bank of Scotland HQ, Edinburgh, which produces a very small number of 'Berardii'-like leaves among more regular ones, holds its leaves late like 'Berardii', and, in its form, recalls the 'Berardii' sketch and tracery from des Barres, may be one of Späth's 1902 three.
 It is known that Späth re-sourced some of his elms, rather than cloning them from nursery-stock – his U. campestris cornubiensis is not type-Cornish, his Ulmus campestris viminalis is not 'Viminalis' Loudon, and his Ulmus 'Tiliaefolia' is not 'Tiliaefolia' Host.
 The original trees were still present on the ramparts at Metz when Späth began cultivating his clone, which he renamed U. campestris Berardii.
 At least one 'Berardii' herbarium specimen appears to show that the zelkova-like leaves are not unvarying.